-With its super secure triple-action auto-locking gate, stainless steel insert covering the most wear-prone areas of the basket, and an easy to manipulate internal spring bar that prevents the locker from rotating out of ideal position, the Edelrid HMS Bulletproof Triple FG is the best locking carabiner you can buy for belaying.
-It is also a fantastic choice for top-roping through, as the "bulletproof" steel insert is far more durable than the underlying aluminum and provides a wide, round, smooth surface for the rope to run over.
+With its super secure triple-action auto-locking gate, stainless steel insert covering the most wear-prone areas of the basket, and an easy to manipulate internal spring bar that prevents the locker from rotating out of ideal position, the Edelrid HMS Bulletproof Triple FG is our Top Pick for Durability.
+It is an excellent choice for belaying with, and is also good for top-roping through, as the "bulletproof" steel insert is far more durable than the underlying aluminum and provides a wide, round, smooth surface for the rope to run over.
 While it's constructed with I-beam stock to reduce weight, it is still a bit heavy for us to consider hauling along on multi-pitch climbs, but would without doubt be our recommendation for a new climber looking for a solid locker to pair with their belay device.

 Edelrid HMS Bulletproof Triple FG Review

 Compare prices at 2 resellers Pros: Triple-action auto-locking gate, stainless steel insert increases durability, internal spring bar prevents cross-loading or rotation.

 Cons: Heavy, expensive, hard to unlock with one hand.